SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2019-01-07-the-impact-of-comedy-on-sales.md

 In that exact moment as I sipped my pineapple juice, I realized people actually felt a connection to this pill, this made-up pill.
 This pill was essentially a solution for their needs, whether you had a flatulent boyfriend or  a gag gift for your family.
 The way I presented the pill gave everyone with enough information and a sense of familiarity that they convinced themselves this pill is worth having.

+I sat in silence, trying to comprehend everything that transpired.
+And just like that I was hit with a stroke of genius, I recognized that I needed to use comedy to sell.
+I noticed when people laugh, they begin to feel comfortable which is the foundation for trust.
+Also I noticed, people are able to digest information better when humor is involved.